srobo/docs/simulator/using_the_simulator.md

 ### Running multiple robots

 To test how your robot behaves in each starting zone of the arena, you can copy your robot's code to run in each corner.
-Code can be placed in a `zone-<zone>` directory to run in starting zone `<zone>`:
+Rather than having a single `robot.py`, code can be placed in a number of `zone-<zone>` folders to run in starting zone `<zone>`:

 ```
 .